cliff-km/prompt-journey/README.md

 - Needs some loading spinners for OpenAI API calls
 - Error handling 🙏
 - Built with tape and thumbtacks

+If you find anything else, let me know with an issue.

 ## Developing